Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: In silico results

 \subsection{MPC results}

+This section presents the MPC results based on the moving horizon state and parameter estimation results.
+As explained in Section~\ref{sec:MBR}, the cultivation is divided into three phases: the batch phase, feeding phase, and induction phase. the batch phase ends when the substrate is depleted.
+We observe the depletion by measuring the sudden increase in the DOT and starting the feeding phase.
+In the feeding phase, the substrate is either fed in a pulse using an exponential strategy or an MPC strategy.
+A standard approach for the pulse-feed calculation is the exponential feed given as follows \citep{sawatzki2018accelerated, hans2020automated}:

+where $\mu_{set} \ (h^{-1})$ represents the desired growth rate; $X_0 \ (g/L)$ and $V_0 \ (L)$ represent the biomass concentration and volume at the end of the batch phase, respectively.
+Finally, an inducer is added to produce the recombinant protein and a constant feed is applied.

-State (i.e., biomass, substrate, acetic acid, DOT measurement, product, and DOT actual) and input (i.e., pulse-feed) trajectories for the three replicates of the reactor E are presented in Fig.~\ref{fig:E_triplicate}.
-The reactor E is cultivated under the condition of initial biomass 3.55 ($g/L$) and glucose 0.25 ($g/L$), DOT bound 20\%, and strain I. According to the decision criteria in Fig.~\ref{fig:pe_plot}, six reactors of `EF123' are considered in a single MHE optimization.
+Figure~\ref{fig:E_triplicate} shows the state (i.e., biomass, substrate, acetic acid, DOT measurement, product, and DOT actual) and input (i.e., pulse-feed) trajectories for the three replicates of reactor E. The reactor E is cultivated under the condition of initial biomass 3.55 ($g/L$) and glucose 0.25 ($g/L$), DOT bound 20\%, and strain I. According to the decision criteria in Fig.~\ref{fig:pe_plot}, three reactors of `E123' are considered in a single MHE optimization.
 After the 4 hours of batch phase, the substrate initially given is depleted and DOT increases to the saturated concentration.
-MPC starts to compute the feed-pulse from the fed-batch phase.
-The actual DOT reaches to the bound 20\% at the end of the fed-batch phase.
-From hour 9, the induction agent is implemented and the product starts to be produced under the constant pulse-feed.
+MPC starts to compute the pulse feed from the fed-batch phase.
+The actual DOT reaches to the bound of 20\% at the end of the fed-batch phase.
+At hour 9, the induction agent is implemented and the product starts to be produced under the near constant pulse feed.

-We now demonstrate the results of the reactors F, G, and A whose conditions differ from the reactor E in terms of the DOT constraint, initial state condition, and strain respectively.
+We now demonstrate the results of the reactors F, G, and A whose conditions differ from the reactor E in the DOT constraint, initial state condition, and strain respectively.
 Figure~\ref{fig:EF_diff_DOT} illustrates the MPC results of the reactor rows E and F, which differ in the DOT lower bound (i.e., 20\% and 10\%, respectively).
-Reactor F has the lower DOT bound than E has, so the larger amount of pulse-feeds are allowed.
-The average feed amounts for the reactors E and F within the prediction horizon are 22.3 $\mu L$ and 27.8 $\mu L$, respectively.
+Reactor F has a lower DOT bound than E, so a larger amount of pulse feeds are allowed.
+The average feed amounts for reactors E and F within the prediction horizon are 14.8 $\mu L$ and 16.9 $\mu L$, respectively.
 Note that the feed values beyond the prediction horizon are arbitrary, so they are not included in the analysis.